thomasviana/todoey-app/README.md

 # todoey_flutter

 A Flutter project that allow de user to have a ToDo List, add, delente and chek tasks.
-The app was developed using provider state mamagement.
+The app was developed using provider state management.

 ## Getting Started